Student’s good Samaritan act leads to coronial inquest appearance

 IMPORTANT: This article is not comprehensive and does not constitute legal or medical advice.
 You should seek legal or other professional advice before relying on its content, and practise proper clinical decision making with regard to the individual circumstances.
 Persons implementing any recommendations contained in this article must exercise their own independent skill or judgement or seek appropriate professional advice relevant to their own particular practice.
 Compliance with any recommendations will not in any way guarantee discharge of the duty of care owed to patients and others coming into contact with the health professional or practice.
 Avant is not responsible to you or anyone else for any loss suffered in connection with the use of this information.
 Information is only current at the date initially published. © Avant Mutual Group Limited 2023

-Student indemnity insurance is issued by Avant Insurance Limited, ABN 82 003 707 471, AFSL 238 765.
-Please read the policy wording for full details of the terms, conditions and exclusions that apply.
+Professional indemnity insurance products are issued by Avant Insurance Limited, ABN 82 003 707 471, AFSL 238 765.
+Please read the relevant Product Disclosure Statement or policy wording, available at https://avant.org.au/student-indemnity-insurance-policy before deciding whether to acquire, or continue to hold the product.